-Listen here, Roots & Shoots youth never need a special day on the calendar for giving.
-They give their attention to causes they care about all year round.
-From standing up for National Parks to helping the homeless in their communities to pledging to reduce their meat consumption, Roots & Shootsers do it all — for people, animals, and the environment.
+Roots & Shoots youth never need a special day on the calendar for giving – They give their attention to causes they care about all year round!
+From standing up for National Parks to helping the homeless in their communities to pledging to reduce their animal product consumption, Roots & Shoots youth do it all — for people, other animals, and the environment we share.

 Give Some Time

-Use a few minutes to take action on an issue that you care about.
-Roots & Shoots 1-click campaigns are designed with efficiency in mind…each one takes 30 minutes or less.
-Donate food and help combat food deserts, call your representatives regarding the Endangered Species Act, or pledge to protect oceans here.
+Use a few minutes to take action on an issue that you care about!
+Roots & Shoots 1-Click Actions are designed to deliver big impact in no time…each one takes 30 minutes or less.
+Donate food and help combat food deserts, call your representatives regarding the Endangered Species Act, or pledge to protect oceans and so much more

 Give Some Talent

 You may already be leading your own service projects but what other projects and charitable initiatives are going on in your community?
 Contact the organizers and see if they could use someone with your specific skill set.
 Or, tell them about your group and your work and see if you can combine your efforts for an upcoming project.